MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 track6_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track6.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track7.mp3'
 ---
 <p id="introduction">Today, we present a delightful selection of eclectic discoveries to welcome you into your Sunday morning.
 For this awakening, our dear guest, [Noon Garden](https://hinakoomori.bandcamp.com/album/a-journey) curates a pass of vibrant tracks to add some energy into these early hours.
-Based in London, Noon Garden is the pioneer of the exotic psych-pop movement,
+Based in London, Noon Garden is the pioneer of the exotic psych-pop movement, drawing influence from African funk, disco, and psychedelic movements of past and present.
+Crafting smooth textures of funk and electro treadings, Noon Garden's most recent album Noon Garden compiles groove after groove.
 </p>

-# Noon Garden's selection
+# Noon Garden's selections
 ## [Nimco Jamaac](https://colleencolleen.bandcamp.com/album/the-tunnel-and-the-clearing) - Buuraha U Dheer (The Highest Mountains)
 Noon Garden: **"**This song is an opener to a great Somalian Disco compilation, a country’s music that has had a big influence on me over the last decade.
 This song really captured the vibe of some Somali synth work that inspired some of my own work.
 I always get these deep nostalgic feels whenever I hear these kind of vocal melodies along with the super grainy way in which it’s all recorded really adds to the atmosphere of it being stuck in time.
 I highly recommend checking out the whole compilation!**"**